 When not at the piano, Hannah enjoys cooking, reading and finding new additions for her quirky sock collection.

-Musician Beneficiary Support generously provided by ANAMsyndicate - Andrea Goldsmith, Diane Lightfoot, Olga Abrahams, Gillian McIntosh, Daniel and Frances Wallace
+Musician Beneficiary Support generously provided by ANAMsyndicate - Andrea Goldsmith, Diane Lightfoot, Olga Abrahams, Gillian McIntosh, Daniel & Frances Wallace, Marie Rowland

 Photo and video by Pia Johnson